sbarrack/crystal-coconut/README.md

 #### Usage

-- Right click any bed during the day to sleep until morning
+- Without holding an item, right click any bed early in the morning to sleep until evening
 - On a server, only one player needs to click

 ### Soulbound